-To check that the minimum flow rate during backup heater/defrost operation is guaranteed in all conditions.
-See "To check the water volume and flow rate" in "8.5 Preparing water piping" [> 110].
+The minimum flow rate during backup heater/defrost operation is guaranteed in all conditions.
+See "To check the water volume and flow rate" in "8.5 Preparing water

+piping" [▶ 108].

 To perform an air purge .

 To perform a test run .

 To perform an actuator test run .

+Underfloor screed dryout function

-To perform (start) an underfloor screed dryout (if necessary).
+The underfloor screed dryout function is started (if necessary).

 To set up a bivalent heat source .